The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

-The long-lasting, luminous radio emission in V1047~Cen is remarkably similar to the radio emission from Z And-like classical symbiotic, accretion-powered, outbursts (e.g., \citealt{Crocker_2001,Mikolajewska_2002,Brocksopp_2004,Sokoloski_etal_2006}).
+The long-lasting, luminous radio emission in V1047~Cen resembles the radio emission from Z And-like classical symbiotic, accretion-powered, outbursts (e.g., \citealt{Crocker_2001,Mikolajewska_2002,Brocksopp_2004,Sokoloski_etal_2006}).
 These systems are luminous radio sources ($L \approx 10^{18}-10^{19}$ erg\,s$^{-1}$\,Hz$^{-1}$; \citealt{Ogley_etal_2002, Brocksopp_2004}), where the emission is usually suggested to be thermal, originating from bipolar collimated jets/outflows.
 Classical symbiotic systems consist of giant stars, which in most cases do not fill their Roche Lobes, transferring material onto WDs; accretion can proceed via a disk or not, depending on the relative velocity of the red giant wind and the accreting WD \citep{Livio_1992, Mohamed_Podsiadlowski_2007}.
-Even out of outburst, symbiotic stars can be luminous radio emitters ($L \approx 10^{17}-10^{20}$ erg\,s$^{-1}$\,Hz$^{-1}$), as the hot accreting white dwarf ionizes the substantial circumstellar material expelled by the giant companion \citep{Seaquist_etal_1984, Seaquist_Taylor_1990}.
+Even out of outburst, symbiotic stars can be luminous radio emitters ($L \approx 10^{17}-10^{20}$ erg\,s$^{-1}$\,Hz$^{-1}$), as the hot accreting white dwarf ionizes the substantial circumstellar material expelled by the giant companion \citep{Seaquist_etal_1984, Seaquist_Taylor_1990,Mikolajewska_2012}.

-We showed earlier that if the radio emission is optically thick thermal emission from an ionized gas at a typical brightness temperature of 10$^4$\,--\,10$^5$\,K, the emitting regions should have a radius of $\sim$ 10$^{14}$\,--\,10$^{15}$\,cm to produce the observed flux densities.
+We showed earlier that if the radio emission is optically thick thermal emission from ionized gas at a typical brightness temperature of 10$^4$\,--\,10$^5$\,K, the emitting regions should have a radius of $\sim$ 10$^{14}$\,--\,10$^{15}$\,cm to produce the observed flux densities.
 If the radio emission observed from V1047~Cen proves to be transient and associated with the 2019 outburst, it might be attributed to outflows moving at velocities $\gtrsim$2000\,km\,s$^{-1}$ (based on the optical line profiles), which will cover a radius of more than 10$^{15}$\,cm in less than 2 months.
 The variability of the radio source can then be explained as variability in the fast outflow.
-If V1047~Cen remains a luminous radio source out of outburst, the radio emission may instead be attributable to circumstellar material, expelled by the potentially evolved companion (assuming an 8.36 day orbital period) and ionized by the hot WD.